jonilearncode/RecommendationSystem/README.md

 # RecommendationSystem
-A recommendation system built in JAVA.
+A recommendation system built in JAVA, compiled and deployed using BlueJ.